Your perfect world is lush and green, and we provide the fresh perspective you need to grow your future in sustainable agriculture.

 You will learn how to optimize resource consumption and use environmentally, socially and economically sustainable growing systems in arid lands and urban settings.

-This path in our sustainable plant systems major will help you develop methods for crop production as well as producing and managing edible and ornamental plants.
+This path in our sustainable plant systems major will help you develop methods for producing and managing edible and ornamental plants.

-You will learn the appropriate management of the crop ecosystem and critical aspects of soil-plant relationships and focus on lessening inputs and environmental impact, all while promoting human health and economic well-being.
+You will focus on lessening inputs and environmental impact and promoting human health and economic well-being.

 Unearth new and innovative ways to keep our food safe.